ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/Dynamic allocation.md

 We may use the `->` notation to access the animal`s members:

-    mypet->name = "John";
+    mypet->name = "Mongmongi";
-    mypet->type = 27;
+    mypet->type = 2;

 When we're through with the dynamically allocated struct, we can free it using `free`:

     free(mypet);

  It should be noted that the free function does not remove the `mypet` variable itself; rather, it only releases the data that it references.
-The `mypet` variable will still point to a location in memory, but after calling `mypet,` we are no longer permitted to access that location.
+The `mypet` variable will still point to a location in memory, but after calling `free,` we are no longer permitted to access that location.
 That pointer must not be used again until we allocate fresh data with it.

 Exercise
 --------